arihant-jha/TCP-Logging-and-Decorators/README.md

 3 Levels of decorators in Pythonic Way

 1. Logging function call with args, kwargs
+    - `args_logger.py`
+    - fun fact I have been using an implementation of this kind of wrapper in my apis, it's amazing!!
+    - I push logs to bigquery, have error call reporting and everything.
+It's great.

 2. Parametrized decorator - lru_cache(num) -> num is the number of calls I want to cache
 3. Class Based Decorator -> logging execution time